16-Bit-Dog/olcPixelGameEngine-DX11/DX11_Extensions/DX11_Shaders_Plus_Documentation.md

 - vec1: input float vector to modify as x
 - vec2: input float vector to modify as y

-**(The CreatedVecBasicComputeFloat compute system integers are unique to the system type - DO NOT draw using values created with others since they may not relate to anything outside this systems).**
+**(The CreatedVecBasicComputeFloat2 compute system integers are unique to the system type - DO NOT draw using values created with others since they may not relate to anything outside this systems).**
 ---
 ```
-NewMathForVecBasicFloat(
+NewMathForVecBasicFloat2(
 int system,
 std::string ModifyMath)
 ```
-- system: BasicComputeFloat system to modify shader of
+- system: BasicComputeFloat2 system to modify shader of
 - ModifyMath: a string of math that contains x and y, like (as some examples) ``"x+y"`` or ``sin(x)*cos(y)/y*log(x)``

-loads a new shader to do math with for when preparing to use DispatchVecBasicFloat --> YOU MUST CALL THIS AT-LEAST ONCE BEFORE DISPATCHING TO GET A USABLE RESULT.
+loads a new shader to do math with for when preparing to use DispatchVecBasicFloat2 --> YOU MUST CALL THIS AT-LEAST ONCE BEFORE DISPATCHING TO GET A USABLE RESULT.
 If you need help with usable mathimatical symbols and functions, you can ask, or look at the functions inside the HLSL math function library

 ---
 ```
-std::vector<float> DispatchVecBasicFloat(
+std::vector<float> DispatchVecBasicFloat2(
 int system
 )
 ```
-- system: BasicComputeFloat system to launch
+- system: BasicComputeFloat2 system to launch

 runs and retirives result of BasicComputeFloat system based on inputted system id (runs loaded shader - you must load a shader, nothing is defaulted)

 ---
 ```
-void AdjustVecBasicFloat(
+void AdjustVecBasicFloat2(
 int system,
 int elementCount,
 std::vector<float> vec1,
 std::vector<float> vec2)
 ```
-- system: system from BasicComputeFloat to change values of
+- system: system from BasicComputeFloat2 to change values of
 - elementCount: starting at index 0, how many elements do we read from the vectors vec1 and vec2
 - vec1: input float vector to change as x (changes old vec1)
 - vec2: input float vector to change as y (changes old vec2)

- adjust and change BasicComputeFloat system values of inputted system
+ adjust and change BasicComputeFloat2 system values of inputted system
 ---

 #LIGHTING IS UNDER CONSTRUCTION 😅